StratifyLabs/StratifyBlog/content/tutorials/2013-12-09-Compound-Data-Types.md

 #endif
 ```

-Since this is a header file, the first thing is the header guard as mentioned in the preprocessor directives lesson.
-Next, the typedef keyword is introduced which defines a new data type than can be declared just like any other data type.
-The example then uses raw types to define the C99 integers in stdint.h.
+Since this is a header file, the first thing is the header guard as mentioned in the [preprocessor directives lesson]({{< relref "2013-12-08-Preprocessor.md" >}}).
+Next, the `typedef` keyword is introduced which defines a new data type than can be declared just like any other data type.
+The example then uses raw types to define the C99 integers in `stdint.h`.
 The code below illustrates the use of these types alongside raw types; it also introduces a new C keyword: sizeof.

 ```c++
 #include <stdlib.h>